Nutrition - The Fundamentals of Eating Right

 - Another Tip – if you do not schedule a workout – it does not exist!!

-Check out a previous article for great workout ideas for any occasion
+Check out a previous article for great ideas for any workout- Quick Workouts

 3) Don’t wait – Start NOW! – Why wait?
 When you can, you should try to eat at regularly scheduled times during the day.
 Healthy snacks and meals will carry you through your stressful days much better than skipping meals or binge eating.
 You will find that if you keep a good schedule, you will lose weight and inches.
 Add exercise to the plan and you will also get fit and feel better than you have in years.
 Try an eating schedule of the following recommended times: